RapidEdwin08/dazi/README.md

 ![lzdoom-dazi.png](https://raw.githubusercontent.com/RapidEdwin08/dazi/main/lzdoom-dazi.png)

 Integration of D00M-M0D.ZIP files into RetroPie.
+D00M M0D Loader Menu can be Launched from anywhere or Installed.
 Additionally make use of the *Runcommand Launch Menu* to Pre-Load D00M M0Ds.
 **Press [A] to Configure** -> **EXIT WITHOUT LAUNCHING** to Pre-Load One *or MORE* D00M M0Ds.